ccontrols/component-controls/README.md

 A collection of commonly used UI components for component-controls

+Some of the guiding design goals for this library:

+-   Use theme-ui/system-ui as an foundation for a react UI library.
+-   As much as possible possible, avoid using components with css dependencies.

-The third-libraries used include in no particular order:
+Third-libraries used in no particular order:

 -   [theme-ui](https://theme-ui.com) as the theming and components foundation.
 -   [prism](https://prismjs.com) for source code syntax highlighting, rendered with [prism-react-renderer](https://github.com/FormidableLabs/prism-react-renderer).